shayan127/InnoscriptaBlog/README.md

    ```sh
    docker-compose up -d --build
    ```
+3. Wait for 10 minutes to allow data to be fetched.
-3. Access the application via the local port (Please wait a few minutes to access the content):
+4. Access the application via the local port (Please wait a few minutes to access the content):
    ```
    http://localhost:8181/api/documentation
    ```